aaronw2/led-controller-wrover32/README.md

 though I also found it online for $25.
 The connector requires 7 strand wire with an outer diameter between 0.54 and 0.58mm.

+Connectors J5 and J101 are JST PH series connectors which are readily available.
+J101 is not at all uncommon for computer fans.

-All other connectors are pin headers with 1.27mm pitch, which is half the normal 2.54mm pitch except for J5, which uses the 2.54mm pitch.
+All other connectors are pin headers with 1.27mm pitch, which is half the normal 2.54mm pitch except for J9, which uses the 2.54mm pitch.

 USB:
 Use either a micro USB cable OR J5, do not use both for USB I/O.  Both,